ShenranTomWang/NLP_Onboarding/compute/Compute_Canada.md

 - (Not recommended) in certain scenarios where the above `virtualenv` setup cannot meet your requirements, you can use [Apptainer](../technical/apptainer.md).

 ## Slurm Specs
 For basic usage of Slurm, checkout the [Slurm document](../technical/slurm.md).
-For Compute Canada clusters, you can use `sq` to see status of all your jobs. to start an interactive session, use:
+For Compute Canada clusters, you can use `sq` to see status of all your jobs.
+To start an interactive session, use:
 ```shell
 salloc --time=4:0:0 --mem-per-cpu=16G --ntasks-per-node=8 --gpus-per-node=a100:1 --account=def-xxxxxx
 ```